-Whether you’re trying to flip an investment property or looking to increase rent and maximize your revenue stream, there are numerous ways for property managers to bolster a home or apartment’s market value.
+Whether you’re trying to flip an investment property or increase rent and maximize your revenue stream, there are numerous ways for property managers to bolster a property’s market value.
 While some certainly require a decent amount of time and money, there are other options for landlords trying to spruce up a property to warrant a bump in asking price for next year’s lease.

 Renovate the kitchen.